lobennett/openneuro_glmfitlins/README.md

 bash run_grouprepo.sh ds003425 learning
 ```

 This executes a command that will return images and README file based on your study details and task-specific specification and Fitlins output.
-Similar to [ds003425 regulate task](./statsmodel_specs/ds003425/group_regulate/), you'll obtain model, regressor and contrast maps.
+Similar to <a href="./statsmodel_specs/ds003425/group_regulate/" target="_blank">ds003425 regulate task</a>, you'll obtain model, regressor and contrast maps.

 ## License